Canon G7 X Mark II vs G16

 It is notable that the G16 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the G16 are recent models that feature in their makers' current product line-up.
-The G16 replaced the earlier Canon G15, while the G7X Mark II followed on from the Canon G7 X.
+Both the G7X Mark II and the G16 are recent models that are part of the current product line-up.
+The G16 replaced the earlier Canon G15, while the G7X Mark II followed on from the Canon G7 X. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon G7 X Mark II vs G16

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Canon G16?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G7 X Mark II: